I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 Like these......

-(Some folks lay down a hose and move it around until they get a shape they like... some others, use spray paint and mark out the shape that way... whatever you are most comfortable with).
+Actually, some folks lay down a hose and move it around until they get a shape they like... some others, use spray paint to make the shape that way... whatever works for you.

-Then you can plan the flowers and plants you want to put into those spaces.. a few at a time, or as you can afford.
+Plan your plants a few at a time, as you can afford.

-As the years go by, my garden changes and so will yours.
+As the years go by, my gardens keep changing and so will yours.
 When I add a statue or a new plant, sometimes I have to make the bed bigger to accommodate it.

-Or I move it to another spot to change things up, or if it isn't doing well.
+Or I move it to another spot if it isn't doing well.
 It's rather like a new garden every year.

 And colour… we started to talk about colour in the beginning of the garden design and left it to talk about shape.